![]() |

 | ||

-Y 000 000 000 | In the years around 1990, quite a number of parts for C25 got numbers in this series, which probably also was an import series. | ||
+Y 000 000 000 | In the years around 1990, quite a number of parts for C25 got numbers in this series, which probably also was an import series.
+One theory could be that this series was used for Fiat numbers. | ||

-90 00 000 000 | Yet another series for import of spare parts numbers, used from the last half of the 80'es and continuing to around the same time (around 1994) when the 6-digit Peugeot numbers started to show up in the Citroë:n catalogues.
-Number have been observed starting with 91, 94 and 97.
-Whether this series replaced or simply supplemented the 78/79 series above, is not clear to me. |
+90 00 000 000 | Yet another series for import of spare parts numbers, used from the last half of the '80s and continuing to around the same time (around 1994) when the 6-digit Peugeot numbers started to show up in the Citroën catalogues.
+Many of these are definitely Peugeot numbers, directly imported.
+An example: A gearbox casing for a Peugeot 104 has the number 2206.64 in the Peugeot catalogue and the same casing can be found in the LNA catalogue as 94 02 206 640.
+Numbers have been observed starting with 91, 94 and 97.
+This series was used in parallel with the 78/79 series above. |

 0000-S | Simple, generic standard parts such as bolts, nuts, washers, greasers etc. The number can be 3 or 4 digits.
 I imagine that these articles always had to be ordered in packages containing a number of pieces.
-This series is used right from the beginning in 1919, but is converted by the end of the 1960'es the new series, especially ZC and 20 000 000. | ||
+This series is used right from the beginning in 1919, but is converted by the end of the 1960s the new series, especially ZD and 20 000 000. | ||

 ---|---|---|---|